julianjohannesen/first-mern/README.md

 app.listen(process.env.PORT || 8080);
 ```

 Now stop the Express server and restart it.
-In the shell running your server, you should see a message that reads -
+In the shell running your server, you should see a message that reads:

 ```
-Successfully connected to mongodb://localhost/react-auth
+Successfully connected to mongodb://localhost/first-mern
 ```

+Note that when you passed the URI ending in "first-mern" into connect(), Mongoose recognized that there was no database by that name and created it for you.

 ### Step 5 - Adding routes to React